A quick guide on In-game known issues and How to deal with them

 One-Turn desync after a Charge Move

-- Official Arena Stance: One turn desync happening during the game cannot be grounds for a rematch as with other current state of the game issues.
+- Official Arena Stance: One-turn desync and their related unresponsiveness happening during the game cannot be grounds for a rematch as with other current state of the game issues.

 Don’t get deceived!

 - If 2 or more turns are lost by a single player, that may be determined to be grounds for a rematch depending on the circumstances of the battle, since it may be considered as lag (check out Section 2).

 - Swapping takes 1 turn to complete.
 This may be confused with the desync issue but it’s how the game is intended to work.
 Additional information about the swap mechanic can be found in the How-to-Judge Guide.

 - The game may fix the desync issue at any point of the battle.